EPAENERGYSTAR/epathermostat/docs/tutorial.rst

     #                                               stats_advanced_filepath,
     #                                               product_id)

-National savings are computed by weighted average of percent savings results grouped by climate zone.
-Heavier weights are applied to results in climate zones which, regionally, tend to have longer runtimes.
-Weightings used are available :download:`for download <../thermostat/resources/NationalAverageClimateZoneWeightings.csv>`.

 Certification File
 ------------------

 Once you have computed the summary statistics you may then create the certification file, which is also submitted to the EPA.
+National savings metrics are computed by weighted average of percent savings results grouped by climate zone.
+Heavier weights are applied to results in climate zones which have longer runtimes due to more extreme climate.
+Weightings used are available :download:`for download <../thermostat/resources/NationalAverageClimateZoneWeightings.csv>`

 .. code-block:: python